andrewmunsell/lfx/README.md

 **Parameters**

 - `Object` - The object will contain options for the animation to initialize with.
 The options object will always contain a `length` property that indicates the number of LEDs the animation is responsible for, as well as an `offset` property indicating the starting index of the LEDs to manage.
-- `LFXLightManager (Object)` - The manager of this animation.
+- `LFXLightManager (Object)` - The [LFX light manager](https://github.com/andrewmunsell/lfx-light-manager) of this animation.
 This reference is used to register for message notifications.

 The constructor must accept an object containing options for the animation.